 - Transcripts must be official; we must receive them in sealed, unopened envelopes.

-5. Remit the $55 nonrefundable CSU application fee for the semester of desired admission.
-To submit the Cal State Apply application, the $55 fee must be paid online.
+5. Remit the $70 nonrefundable CSU application fee online in Cal State Apply.
+The fee must be paid to submit the application.

 6. Send us your official transcripts as directed in item #4 above.
 Deliver documents by mail or in person:

 CSUN - Admissions and Records